Chenghao-Tan/DDRNet/README.md

 ## Use SAM (optional)
-You can use SAM (Segment-Anything-Model) to generate your unique training dataset automatically.
+You can use SAM (Segment-Anything-Model) to generate your unique dataset automatically.
 This step will significantly improve the performance of the model in specific areas.
 You are also welcome to submit your dataset to the community for building better models in the future.

 ```bash
 git submodule update --init --recursive